Why People See Interdimensional Beings: Real Encounters Explained

 the experience to feel overwhelming

-Learning to stay calm and aware during altered states is part of developing stronger psychic development abilities.
+Learning to stay calm and aware during altered states is an important part of developing confidence, emotional regulation, and stronger psychic development abilities.

 When the Experience Leads to Out-of-Body Exploration